 Casual Games” refers to a type of video game that doesn’t require a major time investment to play, win, and enjoy.
 While separately, a “casual gamer” is someone who enjoys any video game without investing significant time into it, playing it spontaneously, irregularly, or infrequently.

 Casual games have several distinguishing features.
-They are often web-based and are usually found on either mobile devices, such as smartphones and tablets, or personal computers.
+First, they are often web-based.
+Also, they are usually found on either mobile devices, such as smartphones and tablets, or personal computers.
 In addition, they are typically targeted at a wide, mass-market audience.
 As opposed to a “hardcore game.”
 A game, targeted at a more niche audience of hobbyist or enthusiast gamers.
 Thus, casual games usually do not have a high learning curve.
 To achieve this, most of them have just a few controls.
 They normally have a single button or two that will predominantly control the majority of the game.

 Casual games generally have simpler rules, shorter sessions, and less learned skills than hardcore games.
 As a result, they require a significantly less amount of time to play and win.
 Also, they can normally be played in small periods of time.
 Unlike more “hardcore” games, which can provide 40+ hours of gameplay to reach the final stage of the game.
 Microsoft’s Solitaire is considered to be the first highly successful casual games on a PC.
 Its release in 1990, has drawn approximately 400 million gamers.